 Geomatics education has been offered virtually since the inception of the Oregon Institute of Technology, with an associate degree in Surveying initiated in 1951.
 The program was accredited by the Engineer's Council on Professional Development (ECPD) in 1953.
 ECPD is now recognized as ABET.
 A baccalaureate Surveying Technology degree was offered in 1966 and accredited by TAC-ABET in 1970.
-The program was one of the first two Bachelors of Science surveying programs in the nation to receive RAC-ABET accreditation in 1984.
-The geomatics program has enjoyed 67 years of continuous accreditation under ABET or its predecessor, ECPD.
+The program was one of the first two Bachelor of Science surveying programs nationwide to receive RAC-ABET accreditation in 1984.
+The geomatics program has enjoyed 70 years of continuous accreditation under ABET or its predecessor, ECPD.
 Oregon Tech can be proud of having the oldest BS Geomatics program in the nation.
-The program degree title was officially changed from Surveying to Geomatics in 2001, reflecting a global trend recognizing the broadening of the profession and the impact of a revolution in advanced technology.
-As of 2007 the department now offers the BS Surveying option (former BS Geomatics degree), and the BS GIS option on the Klamath Falls campus.
+The degree title of the program was officially changed from Surveying to Geomatics in 2001, reflecting a global trend recognizing the broadening of the profession and the impact of a revolution in advanced technology.
+Since 2007, the department has offered the BS Surveying option (former BS Geomatics degree) and the BS GIS option on the Klamath Falls campus.